visioncortex/automata.visioncortex.org/docs/03-core-concepts/12-control-flow.md

       expect: { type: Always }
 ```

-`finally` runs even if a previous phase failed, making it the right place for any cleanup that must always happen.
+`finally: true` phases run even if a previous phase failed, making them the right place for any cleanup that must always happen.